Student punched at football game; breaks jaw

 Mineo then told police Edwards called him a name, and began to advance toward him, so he punched Edwards.

-A parent told police he never saw Edwards walk toward Mineo.
+A parent told police he never saw Edwards walk toward Mibeo.
+That same parent said he saw words exchanged between the two boys, but could not hear what was said.

 "Multiple parents made it a point to come and talk to my dad and say there was no kind of provoking from my brother’s side," said Edwards.